 - Any sticking nails or screws must be removed or fixed

 Standard Foam Underlayment comes in rolls that range from 100 to 1,500 square feet.
-Don’t lay out all of the underlayment at once.
-All you need to do is just unroll one row of the standard flooring underlayment at the moment to keep your work area nice and clean.
+Don’t lay out all the underlayment at once.
+All you need to do is just unroll one row of the standard flooring underlayment at a time to keep your work area nice and clean.

 Step 6: Work Left to Right

 Work from left to right.
-Butt it against your wall.
+Butt the foam roll against your wall.
 Lay your floor padding in the direction you will be installing flooring planks.